jebediahelliott/jebediahelliott.github.io/_posts/2019-04-29-what_the_heck_is_collection_select.markdown

 ```
 collection_select(object, method, collection, value_method, text_method, options = {}, html_options = {})
 ```
-If this is the first time you're seeing this, I'd be willing to be that for most of you it's not exactly clear what this means.
+If this is the first time you're seeing this, I'd be willing to bet that for most of you it's not exactly clear what this means.
 Here's the breakdown of what each of these are:

 `object`: This is the object that we will be associating with what is selected in the dropdown